Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 The porter was a suspicious type.

-And he thought he better call the cops just in case.
+And he thought he'd better call the cops just in case.

-Levin was discovered according to the Herald the head and parts of the legs
+According to the Herald, the head and parts of the legs were missing.

-hatbag this report started with a reference to Waterford Crystal.
-You're so right.
+This report started with a reference to Waterford Crystal.

 This guy almost won Wimbledon.